TannerHelg/TannerHelg/README.md

 Hi, I’m Tanner Helgeson
-Currently I study with Dakota State University, with a B.S in Cyber Operations
+Currently I study at Dakota State University.
+Seeking to get a B.Sc in Cyber Operations
 Feel free to reach out to me at tanner.helgeson@trojans.dsu.edu